exonum/exonum-btc-anchoring/DEPLOY.md

     --public-configs <Path to node1 public config>\
     [<Path to node2 public config> ...]
 ```

-b) While others, should use this hash.
+ - While others, should use this hash.
 ```
 $ anchoring finalize
     <Path to saved private node config> \